Peter Megaw

-Arthur Hubert Stanley "Peter" Megaw, CBE, CStJ (20 July 1910 – 28 June 2006) was an architectural historian and archaeologist.
+Arthur Hubert Stanley "Peter" Megaw, CBE, CStJ (20 July 1910 – 28 June 2006), was an architectural historian and archaeologist.
 He specialised in Byzantine churches.
-He served as Director of the Department of Antiquities, Cyprus between 1935 and 1960 and as Director of the British School at Athens from 1962 to 1968.
+He served as Director of the Department of Antiquities, Cyprus, between 1935 and 1960 and as Director of the British School at Athens from 1962 to 1968.

 Early life

 Megaw was born on 20 July 1910 at Portobello House nursing home in Portobello, Dublin, Ireland.
 He was the second of four sons of Arthur Stanley Megaw, a solicitor, and his wife, Helen Isabel Bertha Megaw (née Smith).
-Between 1924 and 1928, he was educated at Campbell College, Belfast, a boys boarding school.
-He went on to read architecture at Peterhouse, University of Cambridge.
-He graduated in 1931 with a Bachelor of Arts (BA) degree which was later promoted to Master of Arts (MA (Cantab)) degree.
+Between 1924 and 1928, he was educated at Campbell College, Belfast, a boys' boarding school.
+He went on to read architecture at Peterhouse, Cambridge, at the same time as the actor James Mason, graduating in 1931.
 Two of his brothers, Basil Megaw and Eric Megaw, also had notable careers in their own fields.

-Academic career
+Career

 Megaw never held an academic post at a university.
-He spent 75 years 'working on the study and preservation of the monuments of the Christian East'.
+He spent 75 years "working on the study and preservation of the monuments of the Christian East".

 He first joined the British School at Athens as Walston Student in 1931, to study Byzantine architecture.

 He served as the first Director of the Department of Antiquities, Cyprus between 1935 and 1960.
+In Cyprus he excavated the Kourion episcopal basilica and the Medieval fortress at Saranta Kolones.

-With the independence of Cyprus form British Rule in 1960, he spent two short, successive posts at Dumbarton Oaks, Washington DC, United States of America and at the Byzantine Institute of America in Istanbul, Turkey.
+With the independence of Cyprus from British Rule in 1960, he spent two short, successive posts at Dumbarton Oaks in Washington DC and at the Byzantine Institute of America in Istanbul, Turkey.
 He served as Director of the British School at Athens from 1962 to 1968.
 Following his early retirement from the directorship, he joined the Harvard Centre for Byzantine Studies at Dumbarton Oaks as a visiting scholar.
 He spent the remaining years of the 1960s and the 1970s splitting his time between Cyprus and the United States.

 Megaw's work can be seen in the photographic collection held at the Conway Library, Courtauld Institute of Art.

 Later life

 Megaw died of cancer on 28 June 2006 at his London home in Hampstead.
-He was cremated on 20 July 2006 at Golders Green Crematorium, Golders Green, London.
+He was cremated on 20 July 2006 at Golders Green Crematorium, London.

 Personal life

 Megaw was known to his friends and colleagues as Peter.

-In Cyprus he also acted as a Public Information Officer and an Intelligence Officer on behalf of the Colonial Government.
+In Cyprus he also acted as a public information officer and an intelligence officer on behalf of the island's British colonial government.

 In 1937, he married Elektra Elena Mangoletsi.
 She was an artist who was born in 1905.
-She died in 1993, therefore predeceasing him.
+She died in 1993.
 They did not have any children.